ridzuan5757/kilo/docs/4_text_viewer.md

 Here we have to make sure they are not at the end of the file before moving down a line.

+# Tabs rendering

+If we try opening the `Makefile` using `./kilo Makefile`, we will notice that the tab character on the second line of the Makefile takes up a width of 8 columns or so.
+The length of a tab is up to the terminal being used and its settings.

+We want to know the length of each tab, and we also want to control over how to render tabs, so we are going to add a second string to the `erow` struct called `render`, which will contain the actual characters to draw on the screen for that row of text.
+We will only use `render` for tabs for now, but in the future it could be used to render non-printable control character such as `^` character followed by another character, such as `^A` for the `Ctrl-A` character (this is a common way to display control characters in the terminal).

+We may also notice that when the tab character in the `Makefile` displayed by the terminal, it does not erase any characters on the screen within that tab.
+All a tab does is move the cursor forward to the next tab stop, similar to a carriage return or newline.
+This is another reason why we want to render tabs as multiple spaces, since spaces erase whatever character was there before.

+So, let's start by adding `render` and `rsize` which contains the size of the contents of the `render` to the `erow` struct, and initializing them in `editorAppendRow()`, which is where new `erow`s get contructed and initialized.